laurisvan/graphql-workshop/docs/3_Simple_Backend.md

 # Restart server on schema or build changes in a different shell
 npm run watch

-# Now the backend is responding on port 4000; also serves GraphLQ Playground
+# Now the backend is responding on port 4000; also serves GraphQL Playground
 open http://localhost:4000
 ```